 If you develop symptoms of a respiratory illness, you may be asked to take an at-home test.
 If you test positive for COVID-19, a researcher or public health official will contact you.

-If you take part in a study and you are tested for COVID-19 you will be able to access your test results.
+You will be able to access your test results if you take part in a study and you are tested for COVID-19.
+Visit seattleflu.org/results to access your results.
 Please note that your test results should not be treated as a replacement for medical care or for a diagnostic test from a medical provider.

 No. Your privacy is extremely important to us.
 Only relevant study teams will have access to personal information you provide for the study.